fereshtehforghani/academic-website/content/home/experience.md

 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
   - title: Remote Summer Intern
-    company: Visual Intelligence for Transportation (VITA) Lab, École Polytechnique Fédérale de Lausanne (EPFL)
+    company: Advised by Prof. Alexandre Alahi, Visual Intelligence for Transportation (VITA) Lab, École Polytechnique Fédérale de Lausanne (EPFL)
     company_url: 'https://www.epfl.ch/labs/vita/'
     company_logo: org-x
     location: Lausanne, Switzerland
     date_start: '2021-06-01'
     date_end: ''
-    description: I'm a remote intern under the supervision of Prof. Alexandre Alahi.
-This project aim to find natural adversarial examples to test the reliability of human trajectory predictors using density estimation techniques such as [Masked autoregressive flow](https://arxiv.org/abs/1705.07057), [RealNVP](https://arxiv.org/abs/1605.08803) and [Masked autoencoder for distribution estimation](https://arxiv.org/abs/1502.03509).
+    description: This project aim to find natural adversarial examples to test the reliability of human trajectory predictors using density estimation techniques.
+First, we conducted a litrature review on density estimation techniques, such as [Masked autoregressive flow](https://arxiv.org/abs/1705.07057), [RealNVP](https://arxiv.org/abs/1605.08803) and [Masked autoencoder for distribution estimation](https://arxiv.org/abs/1502.03509).
+We proceed by using Masked autoregressive flow(MAF) to find natural adversarial examples to test the reliability of human trajectory predictors.
+Subsequently, we adversarially trained LSTM based predictors and reduced the collision rate up to **35%** in the case of adversarial attack on test data.

   - title: Research assistant
-    company: Medical Imaging Lab, Sharif University of technology
+    company: Advised by Dr. Mohammad Hossein Rohban, Medical Imaging Lab, Sharif University of technology
     company_url: ''
     company_logo: org-gc
     location: Tehran, Iran
     date_start: '2020-10-01'
     date_end: '2021-06-01'
-    description: I was a research assistant in the Medical Image Analysis Lab at Sharif University under the supervision of Professor Mohammad Hossein Rohban.
-I worked on contrastive representation learning methods in cell segmentation task.
-We implemented different frameworks such as SimCLR and MoCo, to train a U-Net with unlabeled cell images and improve IoU score after fine-tuning with labeled ones.
+    description: In medical analysis, supervised and labeled data is used in many cases.
+However, labeling medical images is extremely difficult, expensive, and time-consuming.
+In this project, we propose using genralized self-supervised frameworks to extract features from unlabeled images.
+We pre-trained a U-net encoder with SimCLR, MoCo, and SimSiam.
+We managed to improved IoU score after fine-tuning with annotated ones **up to 6%**.

   - title: Intern
     company: Sinaweb company